 You will notice that the end of this stick should meet the end of the sticks placed in Step 12.
 However, this may not always be the case.
 Your sticks may be bent a little and not meet up, which is fine.
 This is a rustic star made from natural elements, and some irregularity is part of the charm of this star.

 14. Repeat Step 13 for each arm to build the shape of your star.
 Your finished star should look like Diagram 7.

-15. (Optional) To finish my star, I took about 12 inches of thin twine and wrapped the end of each arm of my star about 3 or 4 times.
+15. (Optional) To finish my star, I took about 12 inches of thin twine and wrapped the end of each arm of about three or four times.
 I then tied off the ends of my twine with a tight knot.
 These ties just added some additional rustic charm.

 Other Ways to Decorate Your Twig Star